Skip to navigation Skip to content Skip to subnav

 (B) Any conduct committed purposely, knowingly, or recklessly that is likely to cause unnecessary harm, unnecessary pain, or unnecessary suffering to a vulnerable adult or places the life, health, or welfare of a vulnerable adult in jeopardy or is likely to result in impairment of health to the vulnerable adult.

-(C) Confinement, seclusion, restraint, or interference with the freedom of movement of a vulnerable adult, unless necessary to ensure the health and safety the vulnerable adults or others.
+(C) Confinement, seclusion, restraint, or interference with the freedom of movement of a vulnerable adult, unless necessary to ensure the health and safety of the vulnerable adults or others.

 (D)(i) Any sexual activity or acts of a sexual nature with a vulnerable adult by a caregiver.
 This definition shall not apply to a consensual relationship between a vulnerable adult and a spouse or household member as defined in 15 V.S.A. § 1101, or to a consensual relationship between a vulnerable adult and a caregiver hired, supervised, and directed by the vulnerable adult.